sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

 A natural generalization of the ARCH (Autoregressive Conditional Heteroskedastic) process introduced in Engle (1982) to allow for past conditional variances in the current conditional variance equation is proposed.
 Stationarity conditions and autocorrelation structure for this new class of parametric models are derived.
 Maximum likelihood estimation and testing are also considered.[^9]

 To see if we can use TSFMs, the first thing we need to do is to check for Stationarity.
 A common assumption in many time series techniques is that the data are stationary.
 A stationary process has the property that the mean, variance and autocorrelation structure(No seasonality) do not change over time.
-Stationarity can be defined in precise mathematical terms, but for our purpose we mean a flat looking series, without trend, constant variance over time, a constant autocorrelation structure over time and no periodic fluctuations (seasonality).
+Stationarity can be defined in precise mathematical terms, but for our purpose we mean a flat looking series, without trend, constant variance over time, a constant autocorrelation structure over time and no periodic fluctuations (seasonality).[^10]

 For practical purposes, stationarity can usually be determined from a run sequence plot.